BerkeleyAutomation/fog_x/README.md

 metadata = episode_info.filter(episode_info["collector"] == "User 2")
 episodes = dataset.read_by(metadata)

-# export and share the dataset as standard RT-X format
+# export and share the dataset as standard Open-X-Embodiment format
 dataset.export(episodes, format="rtx")
 ```

 ## More Coming Soon!
-Currently we see a 60\% space saving on some existing RT-X datasets.
-This can be even more with re-paritioning the dataset.
+Currently we see a more than 60\% space saving on some existing RT-X datasets.
+This can be even more by re-paritioning the dataset.
 Our next steps can be found in the [planning doc](./design_doc/planning_doc.md).
 Feedback welcome through issues or PR to planning doc!

 ## Development